 I am working on a factsheet as an introduction to growers in Maryland with three other Ph.D. students at the University of Maryland.
 This factsheet will be submitted to the UMD Extension.

 In this project, I continued to learn about plant growth-promoting rhizobacteria (PGPR) and made a factsheet regarding PGPR with three other teammates at the University of Maryland.
 These experiences educated me as a better researcher, writer, and communicator.
+It also gave me the opportunity to translate the research to a stakeholder audience.

 We had one more collaborator, Dr. Yue Li, from the Department of Chemistry and Biochemistry at the University of Maryland, who worked with us for High-Pressure Liquid Chromatography-Mass Spectrometry (HPLC-MS).
 For now, we have plant samples ready.
 The analyses will be processed in Spring 2020.